 Just about every automaker agrees that front-wheel drive is the best way to maximize utility in an economy car or restore traditional comfort to a down-sized family sedan.
-Call almost any automaker's answering service Los Angeles to New York and they'll steer you towards front-wheel drive.
 As a bonus, it also provides better traction on slippery roads.
 But that's only part of the story, says Saab.

 The Swedish automaker has been using front-wheel drive since 1949 not only for utility and comfort, but also for sportiness.
 That's why Saab engineers have a different light to shine on the subject.

 A Warning System for the Driver

 Take for example drivetrain elasticity.
 This is not some- thing that gets mentioned in automotive advertising.
 It should, because it's important.

 Saab Engineer Gunnar Larsson explains why: "One of the most important performance and handling characteristics of a car is the way it provides the driver with the correct information.
 This is how he can determine his next action."
 On a front-wheel drive car the short distance between the engine and the driven wheels makes the transmission of power crisp and direct.
 There is no long propeller shaft, and drivetrain elasticity is minimal.

 As a result, the front assembly -- including the steering gear -- creates a warning system for the driver: because the front wheels are driven, the driver is immediately warned through the steering wheel when there is any loss of traction.
 "Man is very sensitive in this respect," Larsson says.
 "He will perceive differences of one-hundredth of a degree."

 This builds a confident relationship between the car, the driver, and the road.
 The front-wheel-drive Saab 900 has what is called "true steering wheel response."
 This means that the car quickly notifies the driver of how it has understood his various actions.